gabrielmolina66/us-medical-insurance-costs/README.md

 ### More Analysis
 - Find average and/or range of costs when within healthy BMI.
-- Find how much is saved on average when not smoking.
+- Find how much is saved on average when not smoking
 - Find most/least expensive region of the country.
 - How does the number of children affect cost?
 - Is male or female insurance more expensive?